kif/biosaxs_analysis/answers.md

 Dear Co-Editor,

-Please find hereafter our answer to the three referees:
+Please find hereafter our answers to the three referees:

 # Referee 1
 1. The document was proof-read by Mark Tully, co-author, who is a native English speaker.